Golmakan, Golbahar

-Golmakan (گلمكان) (Note: Also romanized as Golmakān; also known as Gulmakān) is a city in, and the capital of, Golmakan District of Golbahar County, Razavi Khorasan province, Iran.
+Golmakan (گلمكان) (Note: Also romanized as Golmakān; also known as Gulmakān) is a city in, and the capital of, Golmakan District in Golbahar County, Razavi Khorasan province, Iran.
 As a village, it was the capital of Golmakan Rural District until its capital was transferred to the village of Ahmadabad.

 Demographics

 Population

-At the time of the 2006 National Census, Golmakan's population was 6,413 in 1,620 households, when it was a village in Golmakan Rural District of the former Golbahar District of Chenaran County.
-The following census in 2011 counted 9,534 people in 3,063 households, by which time the village had been elevated to the status of a city.
+At the time of the 2006 National Census, Golmakan's population was 6,413 in 1,620 households, when it was a village in Golmakan Rural District of the former Golbahar District in Chenaran County.
+The following census in 2011 counted 9,534 people in 3,063 households, by which time the village had been converted to a city.
 The 2016 census measured the population of the city as 8,373 people in 2,861 households.

-In 2019, the district was separated from the county in the establishment of Golbahar County.
+In 2020, the district was separated from the county in the establishment of Golbahar County.
 The city and the rural district were transferred to the new Golmakan District.